GunsalusPiano/Diploscapter/figure_01/01d_Dpa_PoreC/README.md

   - run PoreC Snakemake - PoreC mapping pipeline adapted from [Oxford Nanopore Technologies](https://github.com/nanoporetech/Pore-C-Snakemake)).
 For this figure, the reference genome onto which PoreC reads were mapped contained three genome fragments: the homozygous region, the DpaA heterozygous region, and the DpaB heterozygous region.
 In an earlier draft assembly, scaffold_1 = DpaA, and scaffold_2 = DpaB.
   - ```hicPlotMatrix``` from hicexplorer v3.7.5 (https://github.com/deeptools/HiCExplorer) to generate publication-ready PoreC matrix plot

+Principal component analysis on the PoreC matrix was complicated by the fact that the homozygous region had twice the read depth.
+An additional step, described for **Fig. 4B**, was taken to randomly assign reads from the homozygous region to either DpaA or DpaB.